Initial Rack Setup

 Note

-As part of the rack initialization, RSS instructs sled-agents to generate the rack secret, split it into shares, and distribute the encrypted shares to different sleds on the bootstrap network over tcp links.
+As part of the rack initialization, the Rack Setup Service (RSS) instructs sled-agents to generate the rack secret, split it into shares, and distribute the encrypted shares to different sleds on the bootstrap network over tcp links.
 The rack secret is used for the storage encryption scheme.
 Subsequent to rack initialization, whenever a sled boots, it must recover a certain number of shares of rack secret - the "trust quorum" threshold - to reconstruct the rack secret and unlock its local storage.
 Upon completion of the unlock process, the rack secret will be securely erased from memory.

 Next: Log in the web console to complete the rest of the rack configuration.